python/peps/peps/pep-0639/appendix-rejected-ideas.rst

 Map identifiers to source files
 '''''''''''''''''''''''''''''''

-As discussed previously, file-level notices are out of scope for this PEP, and the existing ``SPDX-License-Identifier`` `convention <spdxid_>`__ can already be used if this is needed without further specification here.
+As discussed previously, file-level notices are out of scope for PEP 639, and the existing ``SPDX-License-Identifier`` `convention <spdxid_>`__ can already be used if this is needed without further specification here.